Mall Road, Shimla: Scandal Point

-Scandal point is where the Mall road joins Ridge road on the west side.
-The name arose from the commotion caused by the supposed elopement of a British lady with an Indian Maharaja.
+Scandal Point is where The Mall joins The Ridge on the west side.
+The name arose from the commotion caused by the supposed elopement of a British lady with an Indian maharaja.
 The story goes that the Maharaja of Patiala had eloped with the daughter of the British Viceroy.
 This had led to the Maharaja being banished from entering Shimla by the British authorities.
 He countered the move by setting himself a new summer capital – now famous hill resort of Chail, 45 km from Shimla.
 The most prominent feature of the point today is a statue of the Indian freedom fighter Lala Lajpat Rai (no relation to the scandal).
 Next to Scandal Point is General Post Office.